-When ALH is found after a needle biopsy, additional surgery is not always necessary.
+When ALH is found after a needle biopsy, surgery isn’t always needed.
 You and your doctor will decide whether surgery is right for you.Back to top

 Breast Cancer Screening

 Because of the increased breast cancer risk, people with either type of atypical hyperplasia should have regular breast exams and breast imaging tests.
 You and your doctor will decide what type of breast imaging is best for you, based on your personal history.
-At Memorial Sloan Kettering (MSK), we recommend a physical exam with a breast specialist every 6 to 12 months, as well as breast imaging every year.Back to top
+It’s recommended that you have a physical exam with a breast specialist every 6 to 12 months, as well as breast imaging every year.Back to top